ap0nia/eden-query/README.md

 A full featured asynchronous state management solution.
 Learn more about it from [the offical documentation](https://tanstack.com/query/latest).

+## Contributing

+Please read the [contributing guidelines](CONTRIBUTING.md) before opening an issue or pull request to begin developing.
+The guide will provide an overview of steps to initialize the local development environment, as well as architecture of the project.

 ## ⭐Star History

 <a href="https://star-history.com/#ap0nia/eden-query&Date">